vishaltak/gitlab-development-kit/doc/runit.md

 ## Logs

 Because runit is not attached to a terminal, the logs of the services you're running must go to files.
-If you want to see this logs in your terminal, like they show up with Foreman, then run `gdk tail`.
-Note that unlike with Foreman, if you press Ctrl-C into `gdk tail`, the logs stop, but the services keep running.
-Use `gdk stop` if you want to also stop the services.

-You can also look at the logs for a subset of services:
+There are several ways to view realtime logs in your terminal

+- To watch every log at the same time (like the output from Foreman), run `gdk tail`.
+  You can press Ctrl-C to exit and the services will keep running.
-`gdk tail gitaly postgresql` or `gdk tail rails`.
+- To watch a subset of services provide the name of the service as an extra parameter: run `gdk tail gitaly postgresql` or `gdk tail rails`.

+`runit` relies on a logging service called [svlogd](http://smarden.org/runit/svlogd.8.html).
+This service handles log rotation and compaction in the following way:

+- Each service is configured to store logs in the `log/<servicename>` folder.
+- Logs are written to a file called `current` (uncompressed).
+- Periodically, this log is compressed and renamed using the TAI64N format, for
+  example: `@400000005f8eaf6f1a80ef5c.s`.
+- The filesystem datestamp on the compressed logs will be consistent with the time GitLab last wrote to that file.
+- `zmore` and `zgrep` allow viewing and searching through compressed or uncompressed logs.

 ## Modifying service configuration